Kjili/boardgame-quickrules/root.rst

 Marquise de Cat (reach 10)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-*industrial and military power, strong presence everywhere, fixed set of actions*
+*industrial and military defense power, strong presence everywhere, fixed set of actions*

 general rules:
-  - you *craft* with your workshops, activating one workshop gives you its clearing's suit for crafting, workshops cannot be activated more than once
+  - you *craft* with your workshops, activating one workshop gives you its clearing's suit for crafting, workshops cannot be activated more than once per turn
   - you may take up to 3 *actions* from a given set of possible ones (take in any number and order), bird cards can grant extra actions
   - you get *card bonus* on your recruit building track
   - you *score* mainly through buildings